 - ½ ounce demerara simple syrup

-- 5-8 dashes alcohol-free aromatic bitters All The Bitters, recommended
+- 5-8 dashes alcohol-free aromatic bitters All The Bitter, recommended

 - dehydrated lime wheels optional, for garnish